In this article, we are adding Amino acids Classification details.

 Reference: Structural Amino acids

-- Physio-Chemical Properties of Amino acids?
+- Physio-Chemical Properties of Amino Acids?
 (Guide)

 - What is Amino acid and its Structural Chemistry?